ACTIVEPARENT PORTAL

 REMINDERS:

-Students must be present 63% of the day to be counted as present.
+Students must be present for at least 63% of the day to be considered present.

-Students must submit valid excuses within two days of absences for the absence to be excused.
+Students must submit valid excuses within two days of the absence for the absence to be excused.

 Students who accumulate 5, 10, and 12 unexcused absences will be reported to the Compulsory Attendance Officer.